henryphseven/Computer-Architecture/README.md

 Homework Name: Cache Simulator

-Homework Description: Build a simulator that reads a memory trace and simulates the action of a ‘ write-through with write-allocate ’ cache.
+Homework Description: Build a simulator that reads a memory trace and simulates the action of a write-through with write-allocate cache.
 The replacement policy is LRU (Least Recently used) when all the blocks in the set are valid.
-The configuration of the cache is as follows: Size : 4096KB, Block Size : 16B, Associativity : Two-way, Address Size : 32 Bits.
 Please refer to "homework description.pdf" for more details.

 How to compile and run in Linux:
 Download the files into a folder.